Finding Wholeness Within

 Psychotherapy is not only about coping.
 It is about remembering, integrating, and reclaiming the parts of you that are locked away or were never fully allowed to emerge.

 This work is not always quick—but it is enduring.
-Clients often find that therapy becomes not just a solution to immediate struggles, but a profound shift in how they experience themselves, their relationships, and their lives.
+Therapy becomes not just a solution to immediate struggles, but a profound shift in how you experience yourself, your relationships, and your life.

 Therapy is an intimate process, and feeling emotionally safe, understood, and respected is foundational.
 I invite you to begin with a consultation to sense whether this work—and this relationship—feels aligned.